-SeaWorld enslaves animals in tiny, concrete tanks at marine abusement parks around the country.
-Often housed in lonely isolation or with incompatible tankmates, dolphins, whales, and other animals at SeaWorld are regularly drugged to manage stress-induced aggressive behavior and relieve the endless monotony of swimming in circles.
-They break their teeth chewing on the metal bars and concrete sides of their tanks, and they’re forced to perform tricks for tourists in exchange for food—all in the name of “entertainment.”
-It’s a business built on the suffering of intelligent, social animals who are denied everything that is natural and important to them.
-As a result, animals imprisoned by SeaWorld often die prematurely from stress and other captivity-related causes.
+SeaWorld confines animals to small concrete tanks at marine abusement parks across the country, where they slowly go insane from stress and frustration.
+To create generations of animals the company can exploit for profit, staff sexually abuse and impregnate dolphins and whales, sometimes after drugging them.
+Often housed with incompatible tankmates, orcas and other animals are regularly drugged in order to manage stress-induced aggressive behavior and relieve the endless monotony of swimming in circles.
+They break their teeth chewing on the metal bars and concrete sides of their tanks, and they’re forced to perform tricks for tourists in exchange for food—all in the name of entertainment.
+It’s a business built on the suffering of intelligent, social animals who are denied everything that’s natural and important to them.

-SeaWorld, which owns all but one of the orcas held captive in the U.S., has a long history of mistreating animals.
-In the wild, orcas are intelligent predators who work cooperatively in search of food.
-They share intricate relationships in a matrilineal society.
-In some populations, orcas rarely leave their mother’s pod, but at SeaWorld, they have often been separated.
-These attributes, along with wild orca pods’ unique dialects, are considered a form of culture that is unrivaled by any species other than humans.
-Free orcas are among the fastest animals in the sea, and they swim as far as 100 miles every day.
-But at SeaWorld, they swim in endless circles in small barren concrete tanks.
+SeaWorld—which confines all but one of the captive orcas in the U.S.—has a long history of exploiting animals.
+In nature, orcas work cooperatively in search of food and share complex relationships in a matrilineal society.
+They have group-specific food preferences, behavior, and unique dialects, which are considered a form of culture that’s unrivaled by any species other than humans.
+Free orcas are also among the fastest animals in the sea—they can swim as far as 140 miles in a day and dive deep.
+But at SeaWorld, orcas who’ve been torn away from their families have nothing to do but swim in endless circles in barren tanks.

-In 2013, the documentary Blackfish was released to critical acclaim and became an instant phenomenon, causing stars such as Willie Nelson and Martina McBride to cancel concerts at SeaWorld, schools to cancel field trips there, and attendance to drop.
-The film exposes SeaWorld’s horrific capture of young orcas from their families in the ocean, the misery of their lifetime confinement to tiny tanks, and how this cruelty has led the frustrated orca Tilikum—who has worn his teeth to the nubs from chewing on the underwater bars of his cement prison—to kill three human beings, although orcas in the wild have never hurt a human.
+In 2013, the documentary Blackfish was released to critical acclaim and became an instant phenomenon, causing stars such as Willie Nelson and Martina McBride to cancel concerts at SeaWorld, schools to cancel field trips there, and park attendance to drop.
+The film exposed the company’s horrific capture of young orcas in the ocean, the misery of their lifetime confinement, and how this cruelty led the frustrated orca Tilikum—who died after 33 years in a concrete prison—to kill three humans, even though orcas in nature have never hurt a human.

-To help all animals held captive by SeaWorld, please never buy a ticket, visit the parks, or support SeaWorld in any other way.
-Urge SeaWorld to move the orcas and other animals to seaside sanctuaries where they can live safely with the benefit of human care, dignity, and peace.
+SeaWorld teaches the public the wrong lesson: that animals are ours to do with as we please, which perpetuates speciesism, a human-supremacist worldview.
+To help all animals held captive by SeaWorld, please never buy a ticket to the parks or support the business in any other way.
+And urge the company to move the orcas and other animals to seaside sanctuaries: